CTPSSTAFF/vmt-app/README.md

 This version used data sources housed in an Oracle/ArcSDE database, published by GeoServer as WFSs, and rendered data in the client by OpenLayers (version 2).
-The source code for this version was never checed into GitHub.
+The source code for this version was never checked into GitHub.

 This app depends upon the following external libraries:
   1. jQuery.js version 1.7.1